artemkv/artemkv.github.io/natural_language_processing.md

 ### GloVe

 - Word2vec, in essence, tries to capture word meaning by looking at word co-occurences
+- The GloVe objective is very close to PMI (not the same, but uses the same intuition).
+It tries to learn word vectors whose dot product is proportional to their co-occurence count
 - Idea: why don't we calculate the ratio of co-occurence directly, over entire corpus?
 - We'll go through the entire corpus and fill the co-occurence matrix
 - Similar to Word2vec, we will only consider words in the direct proximity, using a window of a small size (usually 5-10)